laravel-commode/common/README.md

             }
         }

-Ajax separation calls are disable by default, but you can enable it by overriding
-<code>protected $separateRequests</code> and setting it to <code>protected $separateRequests = true;</code>.
-To
-define an ajax method simply adding 'ajax_' prefix to your method name.
+Ajax separation calls are disabled by default, but you can enable it by overriding ``protected $separateRequests`` and setting it to ``protected $separateRequests = true;``.
+To define an ajax method simply adding 'ajax_' prefix to your method name.
 Example:

     <?php namespace MyApp\Domain\Areas\Site\Controllers;